 - The upper middle quartile includes a number of technology based roles.
 Government figures for 2019 show that women make up only 16.4% of all employees in ICT professional occupations and represent just 19% of computer studies graduates.
-These statistics will inevitable affect the ability to recruit women to these types of roles - Part time roles typically attracting females who wish to work flexibly. - The mix of individuals being paid statutory maternity pay at the snapshot date, and therefore not included as full-pay relevant employees.
+These statistics affect the ability to recruit women to these types of roles. - Part time roles typically attracting females who wish to work flexibly. - The mix of individuals being paid statutory maternity pay at the snapshot date, and therefore not included as full-pay relevant employees. - The increase is in the headline figure for the mean gender pay gap from 4.88% to 5.79% has been caused by staff turnover.
+In particular 37 new starters, of which 23 are female and 14 males.
+The mean gender pay gap for this group is 12.28% and has had an impact on the headline figure.